February 6-10, 2019 Annual Cabin Trip: (109 Photos)

 61. Since I've never trouted in the front gully I decided to give it a try setting out a few lines for the afternoon, however luck was not on my side or there are just no trout in the little gully.

 60. Later that afternoon Janes finally pried himself away from the city and arrived at the cabin in his beautiful 2018 midnight edition Silverado.
-Hopefully next year he will also have a matching ATV sitting in the bed of the Silverado!
+Hopefully next year he will also have a matching ATV sitting in the bed of the truck!

-59. While I was ice fishing French and Sooley were busy setting out a few Rabbit snares and building a pen created from tree limbs and 3 snares.
+59. While I was ice fishing, French and Sooley were busy setting out a few Rabbit snares and building a pen created from tree limbs and 3 snares.

 58.